williamrongerude/MentalHealthEvaluation/README.md

 # MentalHealthEvaluation
 How to develop a supervised classification model with public data.

-Inspired by my own project, which predicts depression risk given various features and ratings from surveys.
+Inspired by my own project, which predicts depression risk given various features and survey values.

 1. Data Collection
 2. Preprocessing & Feature Engineering